General Study Information

 WHERE CAN I GET MY Blood TESTED FOR PFAS?

 Like drinking water, some commercial companies will test your blood for PFAS at a cost.
 However, there is no EPA method for measuring PFAS in blood, and different labs may use different methods.
 Eurofins offers blood testing, and the Minnesota Department of Health lists two other private laboratories that may test your blood.
 We do not know all labs that may currently test blood, and we do not recommend specific labs.
-If you decide to have your blood tested, we recommend doing research on your lab to understand which PFAS chemicals will be measured, and what the limit of detection will be.
+If you decide to have your blood tested, we recommend doing research on the lab to understand which PFAS chemicals will be measured, and what the limit of detection will be.

 Other PFAS Exposure